EnterpriseDB/barman/new_docs/user_guide/pre_requisites.rst

 likelihood of misplacement.

-To verify that ``barman-wal-archive`` can connect to the Barman server and that the PostgreSQL server is correctly configured to accept incoming WAL files, execute the following command:
+To verify that ``barman-wal-archive`` can connect to the Barman server and that the Postgres server is correctly configured to accept incoming WAL files, execute the following command:

 .. code-block:: text

     barman-wal-archive --test backup pg DUMMY

-Here, ``backup`` refers to the Barman host, ``pg`` is the PostgreSQL server's name as configured in Barman, and ``DUMMY`` is a placeholder for the WAL file name which is ignored when using the `-t` option.
+Here, ``backup`` refers to the Barman host, ``pg`` is the Postgres server's name as configured in Barman, and ``DUMMY`` is a placeholder for the WAL file name which is ignored when using the ``-t`` option.

 If the setup is correct, you should see: